Frequently Asked Questions

 “The trainee program sounds great.
 How does it work?”

 Regular reviewers may ask their advisees to serve as trainee reviewers.
+Associate editors may also assign trainees.
 Both the reviewer and the trainee provide regular reviews (the trainee does not replace the reviewer).
 Trainee reviewers provide regular reviews and discuss the outcome with their advisors.
 Trainees essentially “ride along” in the review process to see how it works, but their reviews do not count in terms of decision making.

 “If trainee reviews don’t count, what’s the point?”